 3 Reasons For Tooth Extractions

 When necessary, we may perform an extraction, which involves carefully and gently removing a tooth.
 While most of our treatments are designed to save teeth, in some cases improving your oral health means removing them.
 What are our most common reasons for extracting a tooth?

 Common Reasons for Dental Extraction

 - Preventing Wisdom Tooth Impaction: Our wisdom teeth are additional molars that erupt in our late teens or early 20s.
 In some cases, they arrive without issue.
 However, in many cases they can become impacted, only partially erupting and damaging your teeth.
 Issues related to impaction include infection, abscesses, and cracked or broken teeth.
 However, using extraction we can remove these additional molars before they even erupt.

 - Addressing Severe Tooth Infection: When a patient comes to us with an infection, we can often save the tooth with a simple root canal procedure.
 However, if the infection is too severe then we may need to remove the tooth.
 Otherwise, the infection can spread to surrounding teeth and into the jawbone.
 After removal, we can discuss possible replacement options, such as a dental implant.

-If you have any questions about our approach to tooth removal, or our tooth replacement options, please contact our office today: 410-782-3021 or request an appointment online today.
+If you have any questions about our approach to tooth removal or our tooth replacement options, please contact our office today: 410-782-3021 or request an appointment online today.